 What officials have done is taken an approach similar to what the United States did with the UIGEA.
 Banks and payment processors are prohibited from facilitating transactions between unlicensed betting sites and Norwegian citizens.
 The finance industry mostly complies, but gamblers still find ways to load their offshore betting accounts and get paid when they win.

 In reality, the situation in Norway isn’t much different than it is in countries with a legal and regulated market that allows international competition.
-Norwegians have a wide range of options when it comes to real money online betting, poker, casino games and bingo.
+Norwegians have a wide range of options when it comes to real money online sports betting, horse racing, poker, and casino games.

 What Norwegians Are Betting On

 Football is by far the most popular sport at online betting sites in Norway, far ahead of biathlon and cross-country skiing in viewership.
 There are several divisions of football in the country with the Tippeliagan, being the top flight division in Norwegian football.
 International football matches are always heavily bet-upon in addition to a variety of domestic matches between other domestic leagues.
 European leagues (especially the Champions League) also attract significant betting action from Norwegians.